aaszodi/multovl/README.txt

 Installation for the Impatient
 ------------------------------

-You will need cmake 2.8 or above, a C++98-compliant compiler, and the Boost libraries (1.40 or above) to build Multovl.
+You will need cmake 2.8 or above, a C++98-compliant compiler, and the Boost libraries (1.44 or above) to build Multovl.
+If you want BAM file support, define BAMTOOLS_ROOT.
+If you want to build 'pgmultovl' that reads/writes tracks from/to a PostgreSQL database using libpqxx, then define PQXX_ROOT.

+By default all these external libraries will be linked statically.
+To link all of them dynamically instead, specify -DMULTOVL_USE_DYNAMIC_LIBS:BOOL=ON

 The basic steps:

 mkdir build
 cd build
 cmake -DCMAKE_BUILD_TYPE=Release -DBOOST_ROOT=/path/to/boost \
-	-DBAMTOOLS_ROOT=/path/to/bamtools \
+	-DBAMTOOLS_ROOT=/path/to/bamtools \                <=== optional
-	-DPQXX_ROOT=/path/to/pqxx \
+	-DPQXX_ROOT=/path/to/pqxx \                        <=== optional
     -DCMAKE_INSTALL_PREFIX=/path/to/installdir ..

 make apps